NightProxy/DayDream/CONTRIB.md

 {
   "name": "game name",
   "link": "game url that will get proxied",
-  "image": "/res/g/{name of the game without spaces}.webp", "categories": ["all", "cat1", "cat2"]
+  "image": "/res/g/{name of the game only a-z, no special characters or caps}.webp", "categories": ["all", "cat1", "cat2"]
 }
 ```